 Unacceptable residential security properties

-- Income producing rural properties (commercial farms, note that hobby farms are acceptable).
+- Income producing rural properties such as commercial farms (note that hobby farms are acceptable).

 - Properties designed, zoned, or used for commercial purposes (excluding residential home units in a commercially-zoned development).

 - Properties to be constructed by an owner-builder (in whole or part), where the LVR exceeds 50% of the cost price or valuation (whichever is lower), or construction by an owner builder, completed under the “Home Building System,” where the LVR exceeds 75%, are a high risk (still considered on a case by case basis).

 - Crown Land (other than the ACT).